realA10001986/Time-Circuits-Display/README.md

 If your broker does not allow anonymous logins, a username and password can be specified.

 Limitations: TLS/SSL not supported; ".local" domains (MDNS) not supported; maximum message length 255 characters; server/broker must respond to PING (ICMP) echo requests.
 For proper operation with low latency, it is recommended that the broker is on your local network.
-Note that using HA/MQTT will disable [WiFi power saving](#wifi-power-saving-features).
+Using HA/MQTT will disable [WiFi power saving](#wifi-power-saving-features).
 MQTT is disabled when the TCD is operated in AP-mode or car mode.

 ## Futaba Remote Control